RahulPatha001/Expense-Tracker/README.md

 ---

-## 📡 5.
-API Gateway (KONG)
+## 🛡️ 5.
+Kong API Gateway

-Acts as a unified entry point for all client requests.
+Acts as the single entry point for client requests.

-- **Functions:**
+- **Responsibilities:**
-  - Forwards only `/signup` and `/login` directly to Auth Service
-  - Verifies access tokens for all other endpoints via Auth Service’s `/ping`
-  - Routes authorized traffic to appropriate microservices
+  - Routes all requests to appropriate services
+  - Only `/login` and `/signup` are open
+  - For other requests, Kong:
+    - Extracts and verifies token via `auth-service/getUserId`
+    - Injects `X-User-Id` header before forwarding to downstream services

+> This offloads authentication from your app code and makes security centralized and consistent.

 ---

-## 🔄 Service Interaction Flow
+## 🔁 Service Interaction Flow

-- Client interacts with the API Gateway
+1. Client sends request to Kong
-- API Gateway routes `/login` and `/signup` to Auth Service
+2. For `/login` or `/signup`, Kong forwards to Auth Service directly
-- Auth Service issues tokens
+3. For all other endpoints:
-- All other requests are passed through the gateway with token verification
+   - Kong calls `auth/v1/ping` using the access token
-- SMS messages go to dsService → parsed → pushed to Kafka
+   - Injects `X-User-Id` header in the request
+   - Forwards request to appropriate service (e.g., `expense-service`)
+4. SMS ingestion (via user or webhook) is sent to `dsService`
+5. `dsService` processes and publishes to Kafka
-- Expense Service consumes from Kafka and stores expense
+6. `expense-service` consumes and stores expense
-- Auth Service also pushes user details to Kafka → consumed by User Service
+7. User details are also produced by `auth-service` and consumed by `user-service`

 ---